ctschroeder/tutorials/add-omeka-items.md

    * Identifier: leave blank for now; we have not created identifiers for our project

-   * Coverage: if this is a Physical Object or a Still Image of a physical archives, put the geographic location of the archive; otherwise leave blank
+   * Coverage: (Optional) if this is a Physical Object or a Still Image of a physical archives, put the geographic location of the archive; otherwise leave blank

 ### Item Type Metadata